CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 keypoints:
 - "Word lists are a way of getting an overview of the lingustic features of a corpus"
 - "AntConc provides a number of options for presenting word lists"
-- "When using AntConc to count things, we need to be mindful that machine readable strings and are not the same as human readable words"
+- "When using AntConc to count things, we need to be mindful that machine readable strings are not the same as human readable words"
 - "Outputs from AntConc queries can be saved locally as text files"
 ---